-When beginning work on a construction project, many states require a preliminary notice to be delivered within a certain time frame.
-States that require preliminary notice to be sent include Washington, Oregon, California, and Ohio.
-The idea behind the preliminary notice is that since a mechanics lien encumbers the title of the property, the property owner deserves to know who is working there, and who could potentially file a lien on the property.
+When beginning work on a construction project, California requires a preliminary notice to be delivered within a certain time frame.
+The idea behind the preliminary notice is that since a mechanics lien encumbers the title of property in California, the property owner deserves to know who is working there, and who could potentially file a lien on the property.

 The best way to find the owner of a California property is to call the county assessor with the parcel identification number.
 You can also use the address, but sometimes addresses as they are commonly known are not the same as they are recorded.
 Thanks to this nuance it is more accurate and to use the parcel ID.

 If you do not have this, you can obtain it by searching the online property search with the address or using the county’s GIS interactive map search.
 Be aware that not all counties offer a map search feature online though.
 If this is the case, try searching by the city and see if they have a property search or GIS map.
 Orange county, for instance does not have a GIS map, but the City of Irvine (located in Orange county) does have one.

 Once you have obtained the parcel number (sometimes referred to as APN, tax ID, PIN, or parcel identification number), simply call the county assessor and let them know you would like owner’s name and mailing address for the parcel number.
 Most counties will give you this information over the phone, but there are some counties that will not provide ownership information on the phone.